slagle/undercloud-live/README.md

   If you prefer to provide the images a different way, just add them under /opt/stack/images, and comment out undercloud-images.sh in undercloud.sh.

+### Caveats
+* The firewalld service will be shutdown by undercloud.sh.
+There's current a bug in the iptables configuration that prevents the overcloud that is still being investigated.

 ## kickstart/fedora-undercloud-livecd.ks
 kickstart file that can be used to build an undercloud Live CD.